 The Director General of the NFSA engages in dialogue with the directors of the regions and at the head office every year to follow up the units operations and deliveries.
-The topics are evaluation and follow-up of the past year and what bearing the evaluation will have on future plans.
-Topics can also include whether the governing documents are expedient and sufficient in relation to achieving the NFSA's goals, whether they are complied with and how nonconformities are dealt with.
-The basis for the management dialogue includes reporting, nonconformities identified in internal audits, ESA inspections, investigations by the Office of the Auditor General of Norway, the improvement portal, user surveys and evaluations.
+The basis for the management dialogue includes reporting, non-conformities identified in internal audits, ESA inspections, investigations by the Office of the Auditor General of Norway, the improvement portal, user surveys and evaluations.